1757-04-21 - Combat of Reichenberg

-Even though the rear of his army was threatened by Maquire's Corps, Bevern resolved to advance against Reichenberg.
-However, he left 2 other bns to guard the baggage (Grenadier Battalion Waldau and II./Münchow Fusiliers while Jung Braunschweig Fusiliers was still further away escorting the provision wagons.
+Even though Maquire's Corps threatened the rear of his army, Bevern resolved to advance against Reichenberg.
+However, he left 2 other bns to guard the baggage (Grenadier Battalion Waldau and II./Münchow Fusiliers) while Jung Braunschweig Fusiliers was still further away escorting the provision wagons.

 The marshy banks of the Berzdorfer Stream put a halt to Bevern's advance and he had to throw two bridges across this stream to allow his troops to resume their advance.

 Prinz Heinrich von Preußen Fusiliers, which had been brought forward from the second line, took position on both sides of each bridge with six 12-pdr guns.

 At 7:00 a.m., the two wings of Bevern's army began to cross the bridges over the Berzdorfer Stream under the protection of Prinz Heinrich von Preußen Fusiliers.
 They immediately reformed lines on the other side of the stream and Prinz Heinrich von Preußen Fusiliers rejoined the second line.
 They then resume their advance under the cover of pieces of heavy and regimental artillery posted on the right bank of the Neisse.